Bigalan09/NAPL/README.md

 Unless otherwise noted, the NAPL source files are distributed under the MIT license found in the LICENSE file.

+## Why?
+I decided I wanted to educate myself to learn the constructs of a programming language and to challenge myself.

 ## Language Design and Specification

 For an overview of the language and it's specifications and design, head over to the [Wiki](https://github.com/Bigalan09/NAPL/wiki).